Faculty

 Residency: University of Cincinnati/Christ Hospital

-Dr. Hsiao is core faculty working with residents in clinic and inpatient on their Maternal Child Health rotations.
-She was introduced to Lawndale through her husband, Daniel, who is also a doctor at Lawndale and who did an internship at Lawndale after college.
+Dr. Hsiao is the supervisor of our FMR Clinic (aka continuity clinic) and the "Clinic First" rotation.
+She also teaches didactics and oversees residents on their OB rotations.
+She was introduced to Lawndale through her husband, Daniel, who is also a physician and faculty with Lawndale FMR, and who did an internship at LCHC after college.

 Dr. Hsiao has particular interests in maternity care, women's health, point-of-care ultrasound, and care for underserved populations both locally and abroad.